-The organisation and administration of Acts 435 is funded by anonymous sponsorship, and by Gift Aid reclaimed on applicable donations
+The organisation and administration of Acts 435 is funded entirely by Gift Aid reclaimed on applicable donations.

 When you donate online you are asked to say whether you are a tax-payer or not.
 The charity's administrative costs are kept to an absolute minimum with a very small team - just 5 team members (Executive Director, Operations Director, Partnerships Director, Digital Communications Officer and Admin Assistant), all working part time.
 There is no fundraising department nor fundraisers employed.
-Set-up costs were covered by a private funder but since 2016 the running costs of the charity are WHOLLY funded by gift-aid collected on donations and anonymous sponsorship with the long-term plan that in the future gift-aid alone will cover the charity’s administrative costs.
+Set-up costs were covered by a private funder but since 2016 the running costs of the charity are WHOLLY funded by gift-aid collected on donations making Acts 435 a fully self-sustaining charity.
+We are not aware of any other charity that functions in this way.

-The current cap on requests is £120 for specific items (eg. a cooker, a bed) and £100 for more general requests (eg. clothing, food, household goods).
+The current cap on requests is £150 for specific items (eg. a cooker, a bed) and £100 for more general requests (eg. clothing, food, household goods).
 This is to reflect that it is very difficult to source some items for just £100.
-The increase to £120 was introduced in April 2020.
+The increase to £150 was introduced in April 2020.
 People can apply for help up to three times, per household.

-We encourage our advocates (the church/charity volunteers) to post smaller requests so we do have ones for £50, £90 debt relief orders, £80 etc. but the majority are still at £100.
-This is because many applicants are in great need and understandably, advocates want to get as much help as possible for them to ease their situation - eg. if they only have the clothes they are standing in, £100 will see them as best equipped as possible.
+We encourage our Advocates (the church/charity volunteers) to post smaller requests so we do have ones for £50, £90 Debt Relief Orders, £80 etc. but the majority are still at the higher level.
+This is because many applicants are in great need and, understandably, Advocates want to get as much help as possible for them to ease their situation - eg. if they only have the clothes they are standing in, £100 will see them as best equipped as possible.

 100% of what is donated via Acts 435 goes directly to those in need.
 If you Gift Aid your donation, it helps towards the running costs of the charity which are kept to an absolute minimum with no fundraising department nor fund-raisers employed.
 The credit card transaction charges on your donation are also covered within our administrative costs to ensure absolutely every penny of your donation goes to the people in need.